This policy governs the purchase, scheduling and operation of Santa Fe Community College (SFCC or College) owned and leased vehicles.

 Scope and Applicability

-This policy applies to all staff, faculty and students responsible for scheduling, purchasing or operating vehicles obtained through the Office of General Services for College academic, administrative or operational purposes.
+This policy applies to all students and employees responsible for scheduling, purchasing or operating vehicles obtained through the Office of General Services for College academic, administrative or operational purposes.

 - All drivers must have completed a sanctioned National Safety Council defensive driving class.